ajcarrillo/byo-microservices/Readme.md

 - **feat** (for all other development tasks)

 ### Creating New Branches
-All issues on Jira are prefixed with 'BYWO', followed by a hyphen '-', then the issue number.
+All issues on Jira are prefixed with 'BYOW', followed by a hyphen '-', then the issue number.
 When creating branches, you should always include the issue number at the start of the branch name.
 New branches should always be derived from the **dev** branch.

-For instance, say we have an issue on Jira with the issue number of 'BYWO-123', and the issue title reads 'Fix typo on login page'.
+For instance, say we have an issue on Jira with the issue number of 'BYOW-123', and the issue title reads 'Fix typo on login page'.
 This isn't a breaking bug, so would considered as a chore.
 Therefore, your new branch should be named:

-> chore/BYWO-123-fix-typo-on-login-page
+> chore/BYOW-123-fix-typo-on-login-page

 If the title of the issue is really long, you don't have to copy it exactly.
 What's really important is the issue number, so we can track progress inside Jira.
 So, you could create a branch called:

-> chore/BYWO-123-fix-typo
+> chore/BYOW-123-fix-typo

 and that would be fine too.
 What's important is the branch prefix, and the Jira issue number.

 ### Creating Commits
 Commit messages should follow similar conventions to branch names.
 So, using our issue number from above, your commit messages may look like this:

-> git commit -m "BYWO-123: Initial commit"
+> git commit -m "BYOW-123: Initial commit"

-> git commit -m "BYWO-123: Fixed the button typo"
+> git commit -m "BYOW-123: Fixed the button typo"

-> git commit -m "BYWO-123: Refactored unit tests"
+> git commit -m "BYOW-123: Refactored unit tests"

-> git commit -m "BYWO-123: Fixed merge conflicts"
+> git commit -m "BYOW-123: Fixed merge conflicts"

 and so on.